Why should I choose Eagle Eye Safaris?

-Well-behaved children are welcome on Big 5 Safaris.
-Children under 7 cannot go on game drives.
+Well-behaved children are welcome on our safaris.
+However, children under 7 cannot go on game drives, and under 14 cannot trek Gorillas or Chimpanzees.
 Your child should be able to take direction from other adults, to not scream when excited, to sit quietly around animals for an extended time while people are photographing them, and to be able to sit on the Game Vehicle for 3 hours morning and evening.
 Please fairly assess your child’s level of interest and ability, and bring them when they are at an age where they will enjoy and remember this amazing experience.
 Baby-sitting is available at the Lodge for an additional expense.

 We want something special for our Honeymoon/Anniversary/Special Birthday/Marriage Proposal.

-We have a luxurious Honeymoon Suite at our Luxury Lodge!
-We will work with you to make your special occasion memorable, whether it’s a private candle-lit bush dinner, champagne and roses on the safari vehicle for your proposal at a beautiful spot, or a decadent birthday cake complete with candles!
+Karen and Ernest will work with you to make your special occasion memorable, whether it’s a private candle-lit bush dinner, champagne and roses on the safari vehicle for your proposal at a beautiful spot, or a decadent birthday cake complete with candles!
+Karen LOVES to assist with surprises and celebrations.
 This is YOUR trip—we are here to make it incredible!